 Keep a lookout for other Gent beers, including Gulden Draak (the dragon on top of the belfry is its symbol), Gentse Strop, Crabbelaer and others.

-Should your friends wish to sample some Belgian wines, including some from near Gent, the B-Bar will have you sorted for wines by the glass and bottle.
 If you’re after something stronger, pay a visit to ‘t Dreupelkot near the Groentenmarkt for some jenever.
 Jenever is a liquor based on juniper berry and ‘t Dreupelkot is an excellent place to introduce friends to this unique beverage.

 Do something different